garethltm/obsibrain/2024 Semester 1/ACCTG151G - Financial Literacy/Student (education) loans.md

 ### Don't leave your loan
 - Your principle will grow over time & interest will be added to your principle

-#acctg151Gexample Let's say you have a
+#acctg151Gexample Let's say you have a $25,000 student loan & you leave NZ & don't pay your loan off (ignoring daily [[compounding]]).
+In 10 years you return to NZ - how much will you owe?